uelichueli/swiyu-admin-ch.github.io/_pages/roadmap.md

 As regards the e-ID, the Public Beta Trust Infrastructure will mimic this credential type through a Beta-ID.
 Beta-IDs contain the same set of attributes as the e-ID defined in Art.
 15 of the BGEID (Bundesgesetz über den elektronischen Identitätsnachweis und andere elektronische Nachweise).
 However, Beta-ID's technical features are restricted and the legal requirements defined in Section 3 of the BGEID do not apply.

-The following briefly outlines the current discrepancies between Public Beta and the targeted productive Turst Infrastructure of 2026 for each component.
+The following briefly outlines the current discrepancies between Public Beta and the targeted productive Trust Infrastructure of 2026 for each component.

 ### Swiyu Base Registry